 - Increasing the focus on reducing the amounts of saturated fat, trans fats and sodium.

-Check out a sample lunch menu (pdf) with a before and after comparison.
 In honor of the changes, let’s take a look back at some past Growing a Green Family school lunch posts:

 What’s wrong with school lunches